Dutchy365/BlogBytes/content/page/spotlight.md

 Below a list of my recent and upcoming events:
+* **2026-06-30  <span style="color: #92400e;">- EPPC26 Copenhagen -  Adaptive Cards & Copilot: from notification to action**</span></br>
+A session regarding on how to use adaptive cards to improve the way to interact in Copilot.

+* **2026-06-13 <span style="color: #92400e;">- CollabDays Netherlands -  Bringing SharePoint features to Power Apps Canvas: personalized views, version history and more **</span></br>
+A hands-on session to show how to recreate SharePoint features to Canvas Apps.

+* **2026-04-16  <span style="color: #92400e;">- DIWUG -  Enhancing user engagement on SharePoint intranets with Power Platform and Copilot**</span></br>
+Measuring user engagement is crucial for any SharePoint-based intranet to ensure that the platform is meeting its intended purpose and delivering value to the users.
+This session is about improving insights and on how to support your content creators to have continious improvements.

 * **2025-12-03  <span style="color: #92400e;">- ESPC25 Dublin -  Automated testing in the Power Platform: matching governance, upholding quality, compliance and efficiency (together with Arjan Rijsdijk)**</span></br>
 A session regarding how testing and governance go hand-in-hand and share practical tips for testing Power Apps Canvas and Power Automate.